Ahaiman/where-2-fly/README.md

 ## Technology Wise

-This mini-project was created purely on client-site, using `React`.
+This mini-project was created on client-site, using `React`.
 The components are purely functional components.

-> - Usage of React hooks.
+> - React hooks.
 > - React customize hooks.
 > - `react-router` - routing
 > - `React Context` -  maintaining state between components